Episode 2

 It is produced and hosted by Geoffrey Whitt and Jaclyn Whitt , and is brought to you by the Faith & Family Filmmakers Association

 Support Faith & Family Filmmakers Our mission is to help filmmakers who share a Christian Worldview stay in touch, informed, and inspired.
-Please help by becoming a supporting member or leaving One-Time Donation.
+If you would like to assist with the costs of producing this podcast, you can help by leaving a tip.

 We will keep you up to date on newly released and upcoming episodes and what is happening in the Faith and Family Filmmakers Association.